 First and foremost, injectable veneers don’t last as long as traditional, porcelain veneers.
 This is because no composite resin is as strong as porcelain.

 Likewise, they’re not stain-resistant, meaning that flowable composite veneers won’t always look as good 5+ years down the road as porcelain veneers.

 The bottom line, the material’s malleable nature is both its biggest upside and downside.

 You can easily add intentional changes, which is good, but that makes accidental, undesirable changes less avoidable as well.

-With that in mind, you can make the case that, where most patients are concerned, prepless veneers remain the best bet.
+With that in mind, you can make the case that, where most patients are concerned, prepless veneers remain the best choice for cosmetic dentistry.

 - No more expensive than traditional, porcelain veneers;